 Data Encryption:

-5.2 Protecting the Model
+5.2 Securing the Model

-Preventing Model Extraction Attacks:
+Avoiding Model Extraction Attacks:

-- Regularly audit your API’s security to identify and fix vulnerabilities.
+Regularly audit your API’s security to identify and fix vulnerabilities.

 Section 6: Staying on Top—Monitoring and Maintenance